 To configure IPv6 addresses for a server, see How to Configure a User-Specified IPv6 Token.

-To monitor activities on IPv6 nodes, see Chapter 6, Administering a TCP/IP Network (Tasks).
+To monitor activities on IPv6 nodes, see Chapter 5, Administering a TCP/IP Network.

-The 64-bit interface ID of an IPv6 address is also referred to as a token, as introduced in IPv6 Addressing Overview.
+The 64-bit interface ID of an IPv6 address is also referred to as a token.
 During address autoconfiguration, the token is associated with the interface's MAC address.
 In most cases, nonrouting nodes, that is IPv6 hosts and servers, should use their autoconfigured tokens.